City of Monticello Art Walk

 - Otter Creek Park – Otter Creek has a fun sculpture of an Otter riding a bike, the locals have fully embraced him, and you will often find the Otter wearing a cute, seasonal outfit.

 - Ellison Park - Monticello is a destination small mouth bass fishing spot.
-This inspired Parker McDonald's latest creation for Monticello at the Ellison Park Boat launch: a beautiful bass sculpture.
-The sculpture is MontiArt’s newest installation and was delivered by Parker just one month ago (Sept.
-26)!
+This inspired one of Parker McDonald's latest creations for Monticello at the Ellison Park Boat launch: a beautiful bass sculpture.
+The sculpture is one of MontiArt’s newest installations and was delivered by Parker just one year ago (Sept.
+26, 2023)!